-Low-quality products due to bad weather during the transfer from overseas occurred in the previous fiscal year.
-The amount of insurance for this damage is booked as "Insurance claim income" in extraordinary income in fiscal year ended March 31, 2023.
+Low-quality products due to bad weather during the transfer from overseas occurred in the fiscal year ended March 31, 2022.
+The amount of insurance for this damage is booked as "Insurance claim income" in extraordinary income in the fiscal year ended March 31, 2023.